Nilyang2018/Wechat_mini_demo/README.md

 # mini_ouc_pub
-A wechat campus community Miniprogram.
+A wechat miniprogram demo for precticing.